EmeraldCityIT/GUNDAM-RAILGUN/README.md

 # GUNDAM-RAILGUN
-Platinum Plating of barrel and sabot protects railgun systems from wear.
+Platinum Plating of barrel and sabot protects railgun systems from wear and disintegration.